Brake Light Switch | Symptoms | Diagnostics

 How much does it cost to replace the brake light switch?

 Normally, the brake light switch does not cost much.
-Usually ranges from $30 to $100 for most vehicles, and the labor usually ranges from $50 to $300 depending on the shop rate, flat rate, and job difficulty.
+Usually, it ranges from $30 to $100 for most vehicles, and the labor usually ranges from $50 to $300 depending on the shop rate, flat rate, and job difficulty.

 How long does it take to fix a brake light switch?